liliyawanttosleep/liliyawanttosleep.github.io/_pages/aboutme.md

   - /aboutme.html
 ---

 I am a Ph.D. student in Statistics at **Pennsylvania State University**.
-My academic journey is driven by a fascination with how mathematical theory can be applied to solve complex problems in Machine Learning.
+My academic journey is driven by a fascination with how mathematical theory can be applied to solve complex problems in Machine Learning and Operations Research.
+My long-term career goal is to conduct research in developing AI decision systems.
+Specifically, I aim to build agents that can generate predictive simulations of their environment using only limited and noisy observations.
+Simulations paired with credibility assessments will serve as the foundation for online planning optimal policies.

 ## 🔍 Research Interests
-My research primarily focuses on the intersection of **Statistical Machine Learning** and **Deep Learning**, specifically:
+My research primarily focuses on **Deep Learning** and **Reinforcement Learning**, specifically:
 * **Generative Models:** Diffusion Models and Flow Matching. *(Advised by [Prof. Nisha Chandramoorthy](https://ni-sha-c.github.io))*
 * **Reinforcement Learning:** Online planning in  Partially Observable Markov Decision Processes Problems (POMDPs).*(Advised by [Prof. Mihai Anitescu](https://stat.uchicago.edu/people/profile/mihai-anitescu/))*
 * **Stochastic Optimization:** SDEs in deep learning applications.

 ## 🎓 Education
-* **Ph.D. in Statistics (Machine Learning Track)** *Pennsylvania State University* | 2026 - Present
+* **Ph.D. in Statistics**
+  *Pennsylvania State University* | 2026 - Present
 * **M.S. in Computational and Applied Mathematics (MCAM)** *University of Chicago* | 2024 - 2026